Customer Self-Service: Why Customers Prefer It and Business Challenges

 3. Lack of integration with other channels, AKA, siloed self-service

-When self-service fails, businesses should offer customers assistance over email, chat, cobrowse, phone call, or another channel.
-And along with the channel, businesses should transfer the details of the customer’s self-service session for an omnichannel, seamless customer experience.
+When self-service fails, businesses should offer customers the opportunity to escalate to assisted channels like email, chat, cobrowse, or phone.
+And along with the handover, businesses should transfer the details of the customer’s self-service session to the agent to enable an omnichannel, seamless customer experience.

-Done well, integration improves the chances of issue resolution and customer satisfaction follows.
+Done well, integration improves the chance of issue resolution, and customer satisfaction follows.
 See one such scenario play out in this video where a customer is seamlessly transferred to a contact center agent when self-service cannot resolve his issue.

 US manufacturer of windows and patio doors transformed online self-service experiences with AI guidance and consistent knowledge

-There are 40,000 visits to the customer self-service portal and articles per month.
+- There are 40,000 visits to the customer self-service portal and articles per month.
 Customers are calling the contact center less because they can find the knowledge they need through self-service.
 Even its online parts store has made 1400 sales from leads from the self-help website.
 People love the video guides and the image-based guidance in self-service.
-There’s been fabulous customer feedback.
-Hear for yourself.
+There has been fabulous customer feedback.

 A European tax organization implemented a virtual assistant for self-serving customers